«recoletos» written on wall tiles at a hotel in madrid

 meaning:

-[note: "modern" bibles translate this as «i am what i am»]
+[note: "modern" bibles translate this as «i am that i am»]

 continuing, «Thus shall you say to the Israelites, Ehyeh sent me to you.»”

-meaning "i am", what doesn't make any sense, but could have very well been a term, moses pretty sure would have expected, when asking God for its name:
+meaning "i am", which doesn't make any sense, but could have very well been a term, Moses pretty sure would have expected, when asking God for its name:

-and i am pretty sure now, "HER" name means «the zealous one» (dt.: „die eifrige”),
+and i am pretty sure now, "Her" name means «the passionate» or «zealous one» (dt.: „die passionierte”, „die eifrige”),

 exodus 34:14: